enyojs/enyo-docs/developer-guide/design/index.md

 ﻿% Design Guide

-We are pleased to offer the following resources to those designing apps using the Enyo framework and Moonstone UI library:
+We are pleased to offer the following resources to those designing apps using the Enyo framework and the Moonstone UI library:

-* [Design Principles](principles.html) - Guidelines for designing TV apps

-* [UI Patterns](patterns.html) - A discussion of TV UI patterns

 * [UI Theming](ui-theming.html) - How to override library styles

-* [Styles](styles.html) - This section name sucks.
-It's about fonts, colors and other design considerations
+* [Resolution Independence](resolution-independence.html) - Using Enyo features to design for different resolutions

+* [webOS Design Considerations](webOS/index.html) - Design issues for webOS app developers